Skip to content

 Understanding that separation anxiety comes in waves — rather than being a single phase to "get through" — helps set realistic expectations.
 The first peak passes, but it may return in a different form later.

-How Separation Anxiety Disrupts Sleep
+How Does Separation Anxiety Affect Baby Sleep?

 Bedtime resistance: This is often the most visible symptom.
 A baby who previously settled happily now cries, clings, or screams the moment you move towards the door.
 They may settle beautifully while you're present — calm, drowsy, content — but the instant you try to leave, the distress begins.
 The issue isn't falling asleep; it's being left alone.